personalSol/devNotes/0 - inbox/redux toolkit reducer or slice.md

 ```

+- reducer: (from what i understood) it is the medium through which we modify state in store
+	- basically we have multiple mini stores so what will update and how functionality is inside reducer
 - slice contains:
 	- name, initialState, reducers :{key: property, key: function}
 - the name we give while creating slice is the name which will be shown in tools like redux dev extension